revisit-studies/reVISit-studies.github.io/docs/designing-studies/config-generation/random-sample.md

 # Example 2: Random Sample

-In a previous study, we generated 100 trials with varying speeds and organized them into a fixed order sequence.
-In this example, we will modify this click-accuracy test by introducing different colors for the on-screen dot.
+In the previous example, we generated 100 trials with varying speeds and organized them into a fixed order sequence.
+Here, we will modify this click-accuracy test by introducing different colors for the on-screen dot.
 The new study will still present trials in increasing speed order, with the dot's color randomized for each trial.

+Instead of having one component for each speed, we will have five different components for each speed -- each representing a different color.
+In our sequence, we will have each of these sets fo components as a single random block.
+Then, we set the number of samples value to 1 so that we will randomly pick one of the colors from the component block to display to the user.

-This is the anticipated output of sequecne:
+Below is the intended sequence output:

 ```json
 {
   "order": "fixed",